-- Risk Management - understanding privacy and security standards of applicable laws such as Health Insurance Portability and Accountability Act ensuring high quality practices and procedures that are legally sound and ethically protect clients and safeguard against litigation, including protection of electronic information.
+- Risk Management - understanding privacy and security standards of applicable laws such as the Health Insurance Portability and Accountability Act ensuring high-quality practices and procedures that are legally sound and ethically protect clients and safeguard against litigation, including protection of electronic information.

 - Business of Telemental Health - review of ethically sound ways to advertise and incorporate telemental health into an existing suite of therapeutic/clinical services.

 (ii) If the licensee has taken the hours required in this section within the last 5 years, those hours do not need to be repeated in order to meet the requirements in this section.